Long-Term Effects of New Migraine Medications

 Robert P. Cowan, MD

-Professor of Neurology & Neurosciences, Chief, Division of Headache Medicine
+Professor of Neurology & Director of Research in Headache and Facial Pain

 Stanford University School of Medicine

-Dr. Robert Cowan is a professor of neurology and director of the Headache and Facial Pain Program at Stanford University.
-He is board-certified in neurology and pain medicine with a subspecialty certification in headache medicine.
-Dr. Cowan holds several nationally elected positions, including chair of the section on chronic daily headache for the American Headache Society.
+Dr. Robert P. Cowan is a clinical professor of neurology and director of the Stanford Headache and Facial Pain Program Research division at Stanford University.
+He is board certified in neurology and pain medicine with a subspecialty certification in headache medicine.
+Dr. Cowan has held several nationally elected positions, including chair of multiple sections for the American Headache Society (AHS).

-He is President of the Headache Cooperative of the Pacific and a fellow of both the American Academy of Neurology and the American Headache Society.
-He sits on the board of the Alliance for Headache Diseases Advocacy and the American Headache and Migraine Association.
-He has published over 50 articles and is the author of The Keeler Migraine Method.
+He is the past president of the Headache Cooperative of the Pacific and was the founding chief of the headache division in the Department of Neurology at Stanford, and before that, at the Keck School of Medicine of USC.
+He is a fellow of the American Academy of Neurology and the American Headache Society.
+He has served on the boards of the Alliance for Headache Disorders Advocacy and the now-defunct American Headache and Migraine Association.
+He has published over 200 articles, chapters, abstracts, and posters and is the author of The Keeler Migraine Method.

 Related Talks for: Day 5 (2022)